Philip.

 He also knew where the mountain was.

-He gathered his things, feeling aches throughout his body as he did so, packed them up, and got on the road.
-He felt no hunger, so did not make a breakfast.
+He gathered his things, feeling the aches in his body, packed them up, and got on the road.
+He felt no hunger and did not make a breakfast.

 She has her own path.
 Go to the mountain.
 Learn what the Knights Celestial have forgotten.